Eco-warrior hacks

-There’s no doubt about it: everyone needs to be living in a more sustainable way to protect the future of our planet.
-However, we also know how overwhelming it can be to know where to start, feeling like you have to make so many changes at once that you end up taking no action at all.
+There’s no doubt about it, everyone needs to be living in a more sustainable way to protect the future of our planet.
+However, we also know how overwhelming it can be to know where to start.
+It’s easy to feel like you have so many changes to make at once that you end up taking no action at all.

 Here at Oliver’s Travels, we’re already taking crucial steps to lower our carbon footprint, working with ecollective to track our progress over time.
 This is because we truly believe that, little by little, we can all make a difference.
-To help you get started too, we’ve decided to share some of our top sustainability tips to live a more eco-friendly life for the future.
+To help you get started too, we’re sharing some of our top sustainability tips to live a more eco-friendly life.

 1. Eat local produce